vzneyv/PMT-Link-Converter/README.md

-# patched!
-PMT-Link-Converter-Extension for chrome only for now
+# PMT-Link-Converter-Extension for chrome only for now
 Extension which takes PDF links from Physics and Maths Tutor, and converts it into non bloated raw pdf file links which loads 900% faster on average.
 You must right click a link and select the context menu option, or open the extension and paste the link to use the extension